Skip to Content

 ARKANSAS

-For example, a single mother of three in Arkansas with no income may receive about $204 in cash aid, $785 in food benefits, and $475 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Arkansas with no income may receive up to $204 in cash assistance, $785 in food benefits, and $475 in utility support, along with child care assistance and Medicaid coverage.

 CASH$204